 Click to get a super discounted (and absolutely cheap) ticket!

-The Bratislava Christmas Market 2021 will take place on the Main Square and Franciscan Square.
+The Bratislava Christmas Market 2023 will take place on the Main Square, Hviezdoslavovo Square and Franciscan Square.

-There will be more than 40 stalls selling seasonal food, Christmas presents, mulled wine and so much more!
+There will be hundreds of market stalls selling seasonal food, Christmas presents, mulled wine.

 Hlavne Namestie (Bratislava Main Square Market)

-The biggest market area in Bratislava is located at Hlavne Namestie.
+The main Bratislava Christmas market in Bratislava is located at Hlavne Namestie.

-There are over 100 stalls with handmade products made with wood, glass, leather, beeswax and much more.
+There are over 100 market stalls selling handmade products made with wood, glass, leather, beeswax and much more.

 The Main Square Market can get crowded pretty early in the evening, and yet it never feels overwhelming.